String Manipulation

 DeWitt

-When we clean text, we usually start by converting all of the characters to
+When we clean text, it’s often easiest to first convert all of the characters to

-lowercase—it’s easier to work with all lowercase characters than to try to
+lowercase.
+It’s easier to work entirely with lowercase characters than to try to

 track combinations of uppercase and lowercase.
 Next, we want to fix